 All outdoor electrical installations in the UK must comply with the latest regulations and must be protected by an RCD.
 RCD stands for Residual Current Device and will protect you or your pets from an electrical shock should something go wrong.
 It works by shutting off the electrical supply very quickly should it detect an earth fault such as a person or animal touching a live feed.

-These regulations exist for your protection and safety and not just to make your life difficult.
+These regulations exist for your protection and safety, and not just to make your life difficult.
 We would always recommend that you consult a qualified electrician prior to any outside electrical installation.
 This will enable you to make a more informed choice about the cost implications of positioning certain types of lights in your garden or outside area.

-Generally, there are two methods of routing cables to your outdooor lights, either above or below ground.
+Generally, there are two methods of routing cables to your outdoor lights, either above or below ground.
 In each case, the cable must be offered some sort of protection from damage.
 You can also power and switch your outdoor lighting from an indoor socket under certain circumstances.
 In this case, it must be protected by a plug in RCD.

 Common Materials Used